Euroscepticism: Ireland

 Euroscepticism is a minority view in Ireland, with opinion polls from 2016 to 2018 indicating growing support for EU membership, moving from 70% to 92% in that time.

 The Irish people initially voted against ratifying the Nice and Lisbon Treaties.
 Following renegotiations, second referendums on both were passed with approximately 2:1 majorities in both cases.
 Some commentators and smaller political groups questioned the validity of the Irish Government's decision to call second referendums.

 The left-wing Irish republican party Sinn Féin expresses soft Eurosceptic positions on the current structure of the European Union and the direction in which it is moving.

 The party expresses, "support for Europe-wide measures that promote and enhance human rights, equality and the all-Ireland agenda", but has a "principled opposition" to a European superstate.
 In its manifesto for the 2015 UK general election, Sinn Féin pledged that the party would campaign for the UK to stay within the EU.
-In the last European Parliament election in 2014, Sinn Féin won 3 seats coming second in seats and third in votes with 19.5% of the vote up 8.3%.
+In the 2019 European Parliament election, Sinn Féin won one seat and 11.7% of the vote, down 7.8%.

-The Trotskyist organisation, the Socialist Party, supports Ireland leaving the EU and supported the Brexit result.
+The Socialist Party, a Trotskyist organisation, supports Ireland leaving the EU and supported the Brexit result.
 It argues that the European Union is institutionally capitalist and neoliberal.
 The Socialist Party campaigned against the Lisbon and Nice Treaties and favours the foundation of an alternative Socialist European Union.